On the 23rd March John Martin’s world was shaken to the core,

 The new financial arrangements did not go down well with Anne’s two daughters who, when she died in 1860, challenged the will in court, alleging that Anne had been unduly influenced by Mr Baskett when making the will.
 The situation was complicated because William Jennings [Jnr.], who had also just died, had left equal shares in his estate to Joseph, Joseph’s brother Thomas, the two daughters, Edwin Jennings Martin and Arthur Martin.
 By now of course Thomas and Joseph were dead and it appears that in making her will Anne Jennings had attempted to even out the monies from the various estates to ensure that all the residual parties [including Charles] were treated equally.
 In the event the court held that the will was good and Mr Baskett was exonerated from any charge of wrong doing.
 He continued to practice in Evershot and remained the solicitor to John Martin.

 One can imagine from Joseph’s point of view that things looked desperate.
 He had in effect been living a lie for almost fifteen years.
 This was clearly no seduction by a dastardly villain who having had his wicked way discarded the girl to her fate.
 It is clear he loved her but having been brought up as a strict Christian, who served as a Churchwarden, who belonged to a profession that demanded probity in all matters, and who was steward to a Peer of the realm the pressure upon him was immense.
-This was not a society that tolerated such things and yet the tragedy for him was that his mother, when it came to it, did tolerate the situation and indeed welcomed the boy into her family.
-Had Joseph not committed suicide things might have worked out differently perhaps; his mother would not have been so accepting – we will never know.
+This was not a society that tolerated such things and yet, the tragedy for him was that he would never know that his mother, when it did come to it not only tolerated the situation but actively welcomed the boy into her family.
+Had Joseph not committed suicide things might have worked out differently perhaps; his mother might not have been so accepting – we will never know.
 In the event it might be said he made the ultimate sacrifice for his son and certainly secured his financial future.
 In the 1861 census Charles, by now 21 yr’s old and, having assumed the Jennings surname, owned a farm at Eling in Hampshire.
 It was a substantial land holding of some two hundred acres and he employed several men and boys.
 His mother is living with him but he is now the head of the household, and I shall leave the story there.

 1 Crew Jennings was the local agent of the Salamander Fire Insurance Company.